Towards Writing Style Adaptation in Handwriting Recognition: Writer Style Block

 \section{Writer Style Block}

-We propose Writer Style Block (WSB), which allows WS-Net, described in detail in Section~\ref{sec:WS-Net}, to learn dedicated writer parameters in the form of writer style embeddings.
-Figure~\ref{fig:wsb:multi_writer_styles_model_wsb} shows WSB connected to WS-Net.
+We propose Writer Style Block (WSB), which allows WS-Net, described in detail in Section~\ref{sec:WS-Net}, to learn dedicated writer parameters in the form of writer-style embeddings.
+Figure~\ref{fig:wsb:multi_writer_styles_model_wsb} shows WSB as part of the WS-Net.
 The WSB is an adaptive instance normalization layer AdaIN~\cite{AdaIN2017}:

 where $\mathbf{X}$, $\mathbf{\gamma}$, $\mathbf{\beta}$, $\mu$, $\sigma$, $\epsilon$ stand for input, scales, offsets, mean, standard deviation and a small positive constant, $c$ specifies the channel dimension.
 The adaptive scales $\mathbf{\gamma}$ and offsets $\mathbf{\beta}$ are given by two affine projections $P^{\gamma}$ and $P^{\beta}$: